TatsianaKulakevich/tatsianakulakevich.github.io/_pages/cv.md

 Kulakevich, T. 2018. ["Belarus in the Congressional Record, 1873-1994."](https://brill.com/view/journals/bela/8/2/article-p32_3.xml) <em>Journal of Belarusian Studies,</em> 8(2): 32-46.

-Kulakevich, T. and Charnysh, V. 2017. ["Political Parties in Belarus."](https://www.cambridge.org/core/books/abs/organizational-structures-of-political-parties-in-central-and-eastern-european-countries/belarus-belarusian-political-parties-organizational-structures-and-practices/8915DC04E5497B892AB1FA6D6CEF77D1) In Kosowska-Gastol & Borowiec (eds.) <em>Organizational Structures of Political Parties in Central and Eastern European Countries.</em> Jagiellonian University and Pedagogical University in Krakow.
+Kulakevich, T. and Charnysh, V. 2017. ["Political Parties in Belarus."](https://www.cambridge.org/core/books/abs/organizational-structures-of-political-parties-in-central-and-eastern-european-countries/belarus-belarusian-political-parties-organizational-structures-and-practices/8915DC04E5497B892AB1FA6D6CEF77D1) In B. Kosowska-Gastol & Borowiec (ed.) <em>Organizational Structures of Political Parties in Central and Eastern European Countries.</em> Jagiellonian University and Pedagogical University in Krakow.
 (Shortlisted for an International Congress for Belarusian Studies award for the best scientific publication in 2016 in Social and Political sciences).

 Kulakevich, T., 2014. ["Twenty Years in the Making: Understanding the Difficulty for Change in Belarus."](https://journals.sagepub.com/doi/abs/10.1177/0888325414535429) <em>East European Politics and Societies, and Cultures,</em> 28(4): 887-901.